Childhood

 J&R Foods.
 Our Corner Grocery store was at Chase & Chambers Sts.
 We lived in the apartment above the store.
 That could be my Dad at the basement doors.

-I attended St. Boniface School, Northside, Cincinnati for grades 7 and 8.
+St. Boniface School, Northside, Cincinnati.
+I attended grades 7 and 8 here.

 St Boniface Church and Rectory, Chase Ave., Northside